Professor Adam Leaver

 Sheffield University Management School

-Adam Leaver is Professor in Accounting & Society and ISRF Political Economy Research Fellow.
-Prior to that he was Professor in Financialization and Management at the University of Manchester, and researcher at the Centre for Research In Socio-Cultural Change (CRESC).
+Adam Leaver is Professor in Accounting & Society and Director of the Centre for Research on Accounting and Finance in Context (CRAFIC).
+Prior to that he was Professor in Financialization and Management at the University of Manchester.

 - Research interests